vgore3965/apanacollage-demo/README.md

 # apanacollage-demo
 this is my first repository
 <br>
-Author - vishal anjay gore
+Author - vishal gore (student of COCSIT)